 Per Wikipedia, we can define Strategic Planning as:

 In most organizations, executives complain that their Strategic Planning is overly bureaucratic, insufficiently insightful, and doesn’t accommodate today's rapidly changing, digital markets.
-To combat these issues, there are a few best practices we should follow:
+To combat these issues, we can follow these 3 steps of Strategic Planning:

-Let’s dive a little deeper into each of these best practices.
+Let’s dive a little deeper into each of these 3 steps of Strategic Planning.